JetBrains/guide/site/java/tutorials/working-with-gradle/tour-of-a-gradle-project/index.md

 There's a `gradle` folder with a `wrapper` sub-folder.
 These are the settings for the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), which IntelliJ IDEA uses by default when creating Gradle projects.
 We'll [look at how to configure](../gradle-wrapper/) this later.

 The project window also shows external libraries that our project depends upon.
 In this project, these libraries are here because our gradle build file has declared dependencies upon them.
 IntelliJ IDEA marks these as coming from Gradle.
-These have been added in our `build.gradle` file as dependencies.
+These have been added in our `build.gradle.kts` file as dependencies.

-The `build.gradle` file is the main configuration for the project's build and dependencies.
+The `build.gradle.kts` file is the main configuration for the project's build and dependencies.
 IntelliJ IDEA created this minimal build file when it created this project.
 [We'll look at this in more detail in the next step](../the-build-gradle-file/).

 The last key piece to understanding your Gradle project in IntelliJ IDEA is the [Gradle tool window](https://www.jetbrains.com/help/idea/jetgradle-tool-window.html).
 We can open this via the quick access button in the top right-hand corner.